 In addition to Provincial tribunals and boards, federal tribunals and boards exist.
 The mandate for each federal board is set out in specific federal legislation.

-Appeals Of Administrative Tribunal Decisions
+Appeals Of Administrative Law Tribunal Decisions

 Lastly, various reasons exist for appealing administrative tribunal decisions.
 Appeals are usually based on an error in law, an error of fact or both.
 Depending on the mandate of the specific board or committee that set out the original decision, an appeal is either made at a board level or to the Alberta Court of Queen’s Bench or Federal Court.
 Our litigation lawyers appear in front both courts as needed to appeal tribunal matters.

-Legal Help With Administrative Tribunals
+Legal Help With Administrative Law Tribunals

 If your professional standing, career, business, ability to remain in Canada or significant investment is on the line, hiring the right lawyer is important.
 Our litigation team and administrative law lawyers are ready to help.
-Connect with us today.
+Above all, connect with us today.
 As our team is in and out of court, email is often a fast way to reach the team.
 However, we are happy to take your call and will get back to you as quick as we can.
 Connect today at 403-225-8810 locally in Calgary, Alberta, we can be called toll-free at 1-877-225-8817 or email us directly here.